Match Play at Allen QualifierTags: think

 We lost 36-50.
 Our luck ran out here despite the improvements shown in the last match.
 We were able to run a ten point autonomous with 15204 but our opponents closed the gap during Tele-Op.

 We finished the qualification matches seeded 22nd out of 28 but that didn't stop us from asking the 3rd seed, 11629, if they would like to have us in their alliance, after a quick discussion they said they liked our bot and added us to their list.
 This ended up working out as we were their 2nd pick during alliance selection.Semis 2-2

 We won 58-38.
 This was a great match where our autonomouses combined scored 20 points.
 From here we used a feeding strategy where 15176 fed us stones while we stacked them.
 During end game we also managed to get a double park.Finals 2

 We won 48-28.
 In this tense match against the 1st seed alliance we were able to do our 20 point auto again and executed the feeding strategy like before.
 During the end, however, a quick attempt at a park caused the tower we build to fall, but luckily so did the opponents' stack.Finals 3

 We lost 38-86.
 Both our autonomouses failed which resulted in some time wasted during tele-op to push the foundation to the building site.
 We were able to pull off the normal tower we build and double park, but this wasn't enough to overcome 7172's and 9161's massive lead.

-With so little driver practise done ahead of the qualifier, we hardly expected to recieve Winning Alliance Finalist but the opportunity to compete in the finals match allowed us to analyze what code and build changes need to be made to our robot to put us in good shape for our next qualifier at UME Preparatory Academy on January 11th.
+With so little driver practice done ahead of the qualifier, we hardly expected to receive the Finalist Alliance award but the opportunity to compete in the finals match allowed us to analyze what code and build changes need to be made to our robot to put us in good shape for our next qualifier at UME Preparatory Academy on January 11th.